 In the pool: Please re-read the part of your contract that says we are not responsible for your personal items, then bring your phone into the pool area.
 We dare you.

 In the lobby area outside of our daycare room: Yes, we know this is an appropriate place to use your phone any way you'd like.
-But, please, no photos of your little angels through the windows of the daycare room.
+But please, no photos of your little angels through the windows of the daycare room.
 We don't want other parents thinking we have a pedophile in our midst.

-IGNORANT PEOPLE Those signs would make everything clear as day, wouldn't they?
+Those signs would make everything clear as day, wouldn't they?
 A different policy for every few hundred square feet of space.
 It's not our fault, after all.
 We're blaming Steve Jobs.
-And now Samsung is going to start calling their phones "life companions."
+And now Samsung is going to start calling its phones "life companions."
 That will help.
 Asking someone to do without their phone would be like asking them to give up breathing.
 Heck, for so many of our members, it's already like that.

 People must think that being annoying on their phones is something other people do.
 They just don't see it in themselves.
 The real estate agent who was barking into her phone while on the treadmill at lunchtime?
 You'd have thought our staff person had a second head growing out of his shoulder when he asked her to hang up or move to the lobby.
 Her response was basically, "Me?
-Lil' ol' me?
+Little ol' me?
 I'm not bothering anyone, and I am not giving up my workout time.
-Oh, and this is a private conversation, so please remove yourself."
+Oh, and this is a private conversation so please remove yourself."

 And that's a point that violators of our policy fail to understand.
 These most definitely are not private conversations.
 If they were, we wouldn't be worried about them because we'd have no knowledge of them.
 The reason we know about them is because they're actually very public conversations.
 We can hear the deal you're making.
 We can hear that your husband has made you furious.
 We can hear that you're cheating on said husband.
 We can hear that your kid is in rehab again.
-We can hear it all because - wait for it - YOU'RE SHOUTING IT ALL INTO YOUR PHONE.
+We can hear it all because - wait for it- YOU'RE SHOUTING IT ALL INTO YOUR PHONE.

 Here's another sign we could post in our lobby: Just because you can talk on your phone in our lobby doesn't mean that we can't hear you.
 Trust us, we'd rather not be able to, but we can and we do.